Acupuncture Points and Meridians

 The differing terminologies and technologies used in Chinese and Western medical paradigms reveal a difference in perspective and approach.
 Both medical paradigms are valid and effective in different ways.
 And each one does things the other cannot.
 Neither paradigm is complete unto itself.

-Chinese medicine is nature-oriented and holistic.
+Traditional Chinese Medicine is nature-oriented and holistic.
 It developed over many centuries as Taoist sages and healers observed the qualities and processes of the human body and the effects of its relational interactions with others, with the components of its living environment, and with the primal forces of nature.
 It sees and treats the body as a living manifestation of nature, subject to nature’s laws.
 It recognizes energetic, emotional or psychological imbalance or disharmony as a factor in many physical ailments.
-It sees these factors as a consequence of excess or deficient; heat, cold, damp, dry, Yin, Yang, Qi, blood, or stagnation of these factors.
-Its terms include nourishing, strengthening, harmonizing, dissolving, clearing, dispersing and detoxifying.
+It sees imbalances as a consequence of excess or deficient, heat, cold, damp, dry, Yin, Yang, Qi, blood, or stagnation.
+TCM terms include nourishing, strengthening, harmonizing, dissolving, clearing, dispersing and detoxifying.

-Western medicine is scientific/mechanistic.
+Western Medicine is scientific/mechanistic.
 It developed when the modern scientific/technological revolutions opened access to detailed knowledge of the body’s physical and biochemical components, structures and processes.
-It sees the body as a marvelous machine composed of interrelated parts, functions and systems, which it often treats separately.
-In its tendency toward specialization, it often fails to take the interrelatedness of all the body’s parts, functions and systems, and its interdependent relationship with nature, fully into account.
-Its terms include blocking, inhibiting, removing, suppressing, eradicating, replacing, etc.
+Due to its study of cadavers, it sees the body as a marvelous machine composed of chemistry, structure and function which it treats as separate parts.
+In its tendency toward specialization, it often fails to take the inter-relatedness of all the body’s parts, functions and systems, and its interdependent relationship with nature and the environment, fully into account.
+Western medical terms include blocking, inhibiting, removing, suppressing, eradicating, replacing, etc.

 Three key factors determine the effectiveness of an acupuncture treatment: